Camp Like a Girl Scout

-Campers might do nature activities in the creek or need special supplies—we will send a notice home the first day of camp informing parents of special items needed during the week.
+Campers might do nature activities in the creek or need special supplies—we will send a notice home on the first day of camp informing parents of special items needed during the week.

 This list should help you in preparing for camp.
-You may bring your clothes to camp in a duffle bag, trunk (footlocker), backpack, or whatever is convenient for you.
+You may bring your clothes to camp in a duffle bag, trunk (footlocker), backpack, or whatever is convenient.
 Please note that dressers and chests of drawers are not available at camp.
 You will be provided with a bed and a mattress.
 You bring the rest!
 Remember to plan for warm days and cool evenings.
 Be prepared for a variety of weather conditions.
 Label each item with your name!

 When packing for camp, place all belongings inside a large black garbage bag.
-Twist and tie the top closed and secure with a rubber band or tie.
+Twist and tie the top closed and secure it with a rubber band or tie.